In this post I will be sharing an Easy Pineapple Coleslaw Recipe.

 I was intrigued about this pineapple slaw since it was different from my classic coleslaw recipe and wanted to try it.

 Unfortunately I never made it to the restaurant serving up this fabulous side dish so I just made my own.
 My pineapple coleslaw recipe is perfectly delicious and easy to make with just a few ingredients.

-It is a must try if you’ve never had it and you’ll enjoy the flavors in this tropical inspired cabbage coleslaw.
+It is a must try if you’ve never had it and a great addition to your backyard BBQ menu.
+You’ll enjoy the flavors in this tropical inspired cabbage coleslaw.

 For this recipe, I didn’t add onion, but you could add some purple minced onion if you like.

 Like many cool sides, this is one best made ahead and allowed to chill for several hours to overnight so that all of those flavors mingle and get even more yummy.